BuffaloBorn/newClientDevNotes/linuxcmd.md

 By using the ```$ type``` before the command you are trying to issue.
 Givens us an idea where the command is coming from.

 As you can see, the PATH is very important aspect of a Linux system.
 The PATH is built on the first process when is booted up.
-If could ```intit``` or ```sysmd``` base on the type of Linux distribution you have installed.
+If could ```init``` or ```systemd``` base on the type of Linux distribution you have installed.

 ##### Command Summary
   *	ls